-- Under the CHFA Direct Loan Program, the Authority provides loans to for profit businesses to acquire, construct and/or rehabilitate and equip commercial, retail or manufacturing facilities. - Under the Non Profit Real Estate Loan Program, the Authority provides loans to non-profit organizations to fund real estate acquisition, construction/rehabilitation, and/or refinancing. - Under the SBA 504 Program, the Authority provides direct loans to for-profit businesses to finance owner-occupied real estate and/or equipment.
-The program provides a direct loan option (where the Authority originates the first mortgage loan which generally finances 50% of the project costs).
-An SBA-approved Certified Development Company provides a second mortgage for up to 40% of the total project costs, with the Borrower providing the remaining 10% of the costs.
-The Authority may also fund an SBA-approved subordinate mortgage on a short-term basis in conjunction with its first mortgage lien.
-This structure may be necessary in instances when interim financing is not in place by the borrower.
-The Authority's subordinate mortgage loan is taken out by the SBA following the sale of the agency's debentures typically occurring within 45-60 days.

-mortgages must conform to the Authority's small business loans underwriting criteria and program guidelines.

-• RDLP was created through a partnership with the USDA Intermediary Relending Program to provide financing for community and economic development projects based in rural areas of Colorado.
+- Under the CHFA Direct Loan Program, the Authority provides loans to for profit businesses to acquire, construct and/or rehabilitate and equip commercial, retail or manufacturing facilities. - Under the Non-Profit Real Estate Loan Program, the Authority provides loans to non-profit organizations to fund real estate acquisition, construction/rehabilitation, and/or refinancing. - Under the SBA 504 Program, the Authority provides direct loans to for-profit businesses to finance owner occupied real estate and/or equipment in accordance with the Authority's small business loans underwriting criteria and applicable program guidelines. - RDLP was created through a partnership with the USDA Intermediary Relending Program to provide financing for community and economic development projects based in rural areas of Colorado.
 Rural communities are defined as those with populations of less than 25,000.
 Under the program, the Authority originates direct loans for small businesses to finance real estate, machinery, and equipment providing the borrower with a long term, fixed interest rate throughout the term of the loan.
 The maximum loan size is \$500,000.